MoranSin/DataPipelinesFinal/README.md

 The following API'S that are used are:

-1. lyricsgenius API
+1. lyricsgenius API - Utilized to retrieve song lyrics and song language.
-2. Spotify API
+2. Spotify API - Utilized to obtain the artist's genre and the song's duration.
-3. Musicbrainzngs API
+3. Musicbrainzngs API - Utilized to retrieve the artist's gender and country.

-The processor runs automaticlly , using the `serverless` framework when it detectes something inside the SQS.
+The processor is activated when the scraper sends data to the SQS queue using the `serverless` framework.
+It processes the information and uses FastAPI requests to insert the relevant data into the PostgreSQL database.

 ---